yogstation13/yogstation-2017-/.github/PULL_REQUEST_TEMPLATE.md

 ### Intent of your Pull Request

 Type here what the purpose of your PR is.
 Mention if you tested your changes.
+If you changed a map, make sure you used the mapmerge tool.

 Mention if your PR is related to an issue.
 You can type "Fixes issue #6" and issue 6 will be automatically closed when your pull request is merged.
 This is much easier for everyone.